With which sharpening stone should I start?

 The third test is the ballpoint test.
-Place a ballpoint pen in front of you on a table at an angle of approximately 30 degrees.
+Place a ballpoint pen in front of you on a table at an angle of approximately 60 degrees.
 Hold the knife vertically and place the edge on the pen.
 Don't apply any pressure but let the weight of the knife rest on the pen.
 Does the knife slide off?
 If it does your edge is too blunt or sharpened with a wrong angle!
-Sharpen your knife using the right angle on a sharpening stone with grain size 1000 to 2000 (medium to fine), and repeat the rest until the knife 'cuts' into the pen.
-If the knife doesn't slide off you are good to go!
-It means that your knife is already quite sharp.
-You can immediately start with the fourth test!

 Test 4: paper test

 The paper test is perhaps one of the most well-known ways to see if your knife is sharp enough.
 The test is quick and efficient and you will almost always have a piece of paper lying around.
 Hold the piece of paper in front of you using only one hand.
 Use the other to try to cut through the paper from the edge.
 If the knife easily slides through the paper you can start with step 5!
 If it gets 'caught' on the paper or doesn't go through the paper at all you need to sharpen your knife.
-Use a sharpening stone with a 2000 to 3000 grain size (fine).
+Use a medium sharpening stone ranging from 600 to 1000 grit, followed by a fine sharpening stone ranging from 1000 to 3000 grit.
 Repeat the test until your knife will easily cut through the paper.

 Does your knife easily move through the paper?
 Usually this sharpness is enough for your pocket knife, bushcraft knife or any other knife with a thicker blade.
 You could sharpen your knife to make it even sharpen but unfortunately this type of knife won't retain its sharpness long because these types of knives are often used for the more demanding tasks.
 A kitchen knife is mostly used for lighter tasks and therefore retain their sharpness a lot longer.
 Want to make your knife even sharpen?
 If so continue with the fifth test!